 Ensuring compliance is paramount when offering retro pay, especially when dealing with a global team.
-Compliance, in this context, means adhering to the various labour laws, regulations, and rules that different countries have regarding retro pay.
-This is because labour laws vary from one country to another, and what might be legally acceptable in one country might be illegal in another.
+Compliance, in this context, means adhering to the various labor laws, regulations, and rules that different countries have regarding retro pay.
+This is because labor laws vary from one country to another, and what might be legally acceptable in one country might be illegal in another.

 For instance, some countries have strict regulations on how long a company can take to correct underpayments or how retro pay should be calculated.
 Not adhering to these laws could lead to penalties, lawsuits, or damage to the company's reputation.
 Hence, it's crucial to understand these laws and follow them to the letter when offering retro pay.

 How can HR leaders manage retro pay in the workplace?

 Here are some actionable steps that HR leaders can follow when dealing with retro pay:

 Policy Development: Formulate a clear policy regarding retro pay that is in line with your company's principles and local labor laws.
 This policy should be accessible and understood by all employees.